Intervention/docs/image/v4/advanced/color-palettes.md

 > public PaletteInterface::reduce(int $levels): PaletteInterface

-Reduce similar colors in the palette by quantization with the given levels of detail but keep original first color values.
+Reduce similar colors in the palette by quantization with the given levels of detail but make sure to keep color original color values.

 #### Parameters